KQM-git/HSRNews/archive/668.md

 ### Known Issues

+■2024/08/19

+- It is known that the Action Order and the ability description are inconsistent under certain circumstances when the character Yunli (Destruction: Physical) uses her "Intuit: Slash" ability.
+This issue will be fixed in the Version 2.6 update.
+The ability will match the description after the fix.

 ■2024/08/08

 - It is known that ability icons might be abnormally displayed when characters abilities are not available for use.
 This issue will be fixed in Version 2.5.